NATIONAL SECURITY AND THE FUTURE

 - Assoc.
 Prof. Iva Rosanda Žigo, University North, Croatia, Deputy Editor-in-Chief

 - Assoc.
-Prof. Thomas Wegener Friis, head of the Center for Cold War Studies, University of Southern Denmark, Assist Editor-in-Chief
+Prof. Thomas Wegener Friis, head of the Center for Cold War Studies, University of Southern Denmark, Denmark, Assist.
+Editor-in-Chief

-- Vedran Matošić, Executive director of the Board
+- Vedran Matošić, St. George Association, Executive director of the Board, Croatia

 - Prof.Dr.
 Ivo Lučić, Croatian Institute of History, Zagreb, Croatia